Documentation

 interface InitialisationOptions {

-// Optional absolute path to storage directory.
+// Optional absolute path to storage directory for workspace specific data.

 storagePath?: string;